TonyGod11/chachacha/README.md

-# A load test for Jmeter task
+# Load test for Jmeter task

 I built this project on Windows, so installation method also should be for Windows.